parse-community/parse-server/README.md

 - All files are complete in their content and can be easily opened and previewed by viewing the file in a browser.

 Cons:
-- In most cases, a localized page differs only slighly from the default page, which could cause a lot of duplicate code that is difficult to maintain.
+- In most cases, a localized page differs only slightly from the default page, which could cause a lot of duplicate code that is difficult to maintain.

 #### Localization with JSON Resource